$X$ and $Y$ are disjoint if

 -

-By PROP-IT-IPO, if $X$ is disjoint to itself,
+If $X$ is disjoint to itself,

 \[X = X\cap X = \varnothing.\]